-The Pension Plan is a traditional, tax-qualified defined benefit pension plan.
-The benefits under the Pension Plan were frozen on June 30, 2006, and since that date no additional employees have become participants in the Pension Plan and no additional benefits have accrued.
+The Pension Plan was a traditional, tax-qualified defined benefit pension plan.
+The benefits under the Pension Plan were frozen on June 30, 2006, and since that date no additional employees had become participants in the Pension Plan and no additional benefits had accrued.
 On June 30, 2006, all participants in the Pension Plan became fully vested in their accrued benefits under the Pension Plan.

-Each participant's accrued benefit is determined based on the participant's "average compensation" (as defined in the Pension Plan) as of December 31, 2005 and "years of service" (as defined in the Pension Plan) as of June 30, 2006.
-As a tax-qualified pension plan, the maximum amount of compensation taken into account for each year under the terms of the Pension Plan is limited by the Internal Revenue Code.
-In 2006, this limit was \$220,000.
-On December 31, 2022, the Pension Plan benefit of Messrs.
-Harrison and Chambless was based on the maximum average compensation permitted by the Pension Plan and provides a benefit value equal to the amount shown in the above table under the "Present Value of Accumulated Benefit" column.
+Each participant's accrued benefit was determined based on the participant's "average compensation" (as defined in the Pension Plan) as of December 31, 2005 and "years of service" (as defined in the Pension Plan) as of June 30, 2006.
+As a tax-qualified pension plan, the maximum amount of compensation taken into account for each year under the terms of the Pension Plan was limited by the Internal Revenue Code.
+In 2006, this limit was

+\$220,000.
 Messrs.
-Anthony, Katz and Fisher were hired after the benefits under the Pension Plan were frozen, so they are not participants in the Pension Plan.
+Anthony, Katz and Fisher were hired after the benefits under the Pension Plan were frozen, so they were not participants in the Pension Plan.

-Participants may retire at or after age 65 and receive their full benefit under the Pension Plan.
-Participants who have not reached age 65 but who have reached age 55 and have at least 10 years of service may retire and receive a reduced retirement benefit.
-Reductions for early retirement are 7.75% per year for the first five years and 4.00% per year for each additional year retirement is earlier than age 65.
-Mr. Harrison is eligible to retire and receive his full benefit under the Pension Plan.
+Participants were eligible to retire at or after age 65 and receive their full benefit under the Pension Plan.
+Participants who had not reached age 65 but who had reached age 55 and had at least 10 years of service were able to retire and receive a reduced retirement benefit.
+Reductions for early retirement were 7.75% per year for the first five years and 4.00% per year for each additional year retirement was earlier than age 65.
+At the time of the Pension Plan's termination, Mr. Harrison was eligible to retire and receive his full benefit under the Pension Plan.

-Benefits are payable as a single life annuity for participants who are single when payment of their Pension Plan benefit commences or as a 50% joint and survivor annuity over the lives of the participant and spouse for participants who are married when payment of their Pension Plan benefit commences unless an optional form of payment is elected.
-Available optional forms of payment are an annuity payable in equal monthly payments over a period of 10 years and thereafter for life, or a 75% or 100% joint and survivor annuity over the lives of the participant and spouse or other beneficiary.
-Benefits of \$50,000 or less may be distributed in a lump sum.
-If a participant dies before the participant begins to receive retirement benefits, the surviving spouse will receive the value of a 50% joint and survivor benefit.
+Benefits were payable as a single life annuity for participants who were single when payment of their Pension Plan benefit commenced or as a 50% joint and survivor annuity over the lives of the participant and spouse for participants who were married when payment of their Pension Plan benefit commenced unless an optional form of payment was elected.
+Available optional forms of payment were an annuity payable in equal monthly payments over a period of 10 years and thereafter for life, or a 75% or 100% joint and survivor annuity over the lives of the participant and spouse or other beneficiary.
+Benefits of \$50,000 or less could be distributed in a lump sum.
+If a participant died before the participant began to receive retirement benefits, the surviving spouse would receive the value of a 50% joint and survivor benefit.